This guide has everything you need to know about handheld massagers, including best models but...

 PROS & CONS

-The price is squarely in the pro column, and we also like that it comes with three interchangeable heads, designed to target different spots and depths.
+The price is squarely in the pro column, and I also like that it comes with three interchangeable heads, designed to target different spots and depths.
 This is effective for targeting surface areas versus deep tissue and larger muscle groups.

 The heat is excellent for relaxation and circulation, and the ergonomic and modern styling is a plus, if you're after a device that is more streamlined.